PROVIDING HIGH-QUALITY INTERNSHIPS & CAREER PROGRAMS IN THE UNITED STATES

 You can complete the orientation any time after you receive your DS-2019 form.
 However, you must complete it before you depart for the U.S.

-In addition, Chef Training U.S. Staff will support you before and during your stay in the U.S. to provide you further information and assistance about how to find accommodation, how to apply for the socials security number and how to fill out your tax return, among others.
+In addition, Chef Training U.S. staff will support you before and during your stay in the U.S. to provide you with further information and assistance about how to find accommodation, how to apply for your social security number and how to fill out your tax return, among others.
 You can check our blog to find useful information about monthly cultural activities and information during your stay.
-In addition, Chef Training U.S. will be always at your disposition to answer any question you may have to live tis wonderful experience as best as you can.
+In addition, Chef Training U.S. will always be at your disposition to answer any question you may have to live this wonderful experience as best as you can.

-At Chef Training U.S. we want to make your live easy and one of the first practical matters you will deal with after arriving in the U.S. is finding a place to live.
+- At Chef Training U.S. we want to make your life easier and one of the first practical matters you will deal with after arriving in the U.S. is finding a place to live.
 Chef Training U.S. can help by:

 - Answering questions about local housing

 - Connecting you with external companies who may know of available rooms/apartments

 - Connecting you with local real estate agents and/or landlords

 - Providing links to local websites that list housing options

 - Offering advice on which areas of town in which you should live in